Credit: Public Domain

 An average leopard slug will grow to 20cm (7.9in) long.

 Leopard slugs are omnivores.
 They feed on a range of fungi, plants and deceased animals.
 These animals have also been known to consume other slugs.
 Feces of some animals are also consumed.
+On occasion they are seen to eat other slugs and their eggs.

 In human inhabited areas they have been known to eat food left out for pets.